mosquitogames/1819rulebook/5_important_concepts.md

 When Public Works are unfunded, their physical structures --- while still standing --- must be shuttered, and the workers tending to its functions must leave.

 To **Close** a Public Work:
-1. Flip any one Public Works card in your Tableau face down.
+1. Flip any one Public Works card in your tableau face down.
 2. Remove the unfunded token from the Public Works track.
 3. Discard any attached Population cards.
 4. Remove the corresponding number of Population cubes from the board.